influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/tools/api.md

 All queries must be URL encoded and follow [InfluxQL](/influxdb/v1.2/query_language/) syntax.
-Our example shows the `--data-urlencode` parameter from `curl`, which we will use in all examples on this page.
+Our example shows the `--data-urlencode` parameter from `curl`, which we use in all examples on this page.

 #### Options